The AutoLyap software suite for computer-assisted Lyapunov analyses of first-order methods: Introduction

-The performance estimation problem (PEP) methodology, first introduced in \cite{drori2014performancefirstorder} and formalized in \cite{taylor2017exactworstcase, taylor2016smoothstronglyconvex}, provides a systematic way to obtain unimprovable (also known as tight) performance guarantees for a large class of first-order methods.
-The PEP methodology involves finding a worst-case example from a predefined class of problems for the algorithm and performance measure under consideration by means of an optimization problem (called the performance estimation problem).
-This is then reformulated in a sequence of steps to arrive at a semidefinite program, whose exact solution can be recovered up to numerical precision using existing software.
-This can then sometimes be used to obtain closed-form convergence rates extracted from the numerical solution of the semidefinite program, or using computer algebra software.
+The performance estimation problem (PEP) methodology, first introduced in \cite{drori2014performancefirstorder} and formalized in \cite{taylor2017exactworstcase,taylor2016smoothstronglyconvex}, provides a systematic way to obtain unimprovable (also called tight) performance guarantees for a large class of first-order methods.
+The PEP methodology involves finding a worst-case example within a predefined class of problems for the algorithm and performance measure under consideration via an optimization problem referred to as a performance estimation problem.
+As in Lyapunov search, such problems can be reformulated as semidefinite programs and solved, up to numerical precision, using existing SDP software.
+Closed-form convergence guarantees can then often be extracted from the numerical solution or derived using computer algebra software.
+However, the SDPs obtained from vanilla PEPs are typically difficult to handle in practice.
+More precisely, if \(K\) denotes the number of iterations of a given first-order algorithm, then the corresponding SDP typically has \(O(k^2)\) variables and \(O(k^2)\) constraints.
+While vanilla PEPs have the appealing property of providing tight performance bounds and offering insights into the proof structures of first-order algorithms (see, e.g.,~\cite[\S ``New answers to simple questions'']{taylorconvex} and~\cite{goujaud2023fundamental}), scalability is often a critical issue, particularly when deriving closed-form results.
+Another difficulty with the PEP approach is that it naturally focuses on a fixed iteration count \(k\).
+Thus, the corresponding guarantees do not necessarily generalize beyond this fixed horizon.

-The original PEP methodology was developed for fixed iteration counts (or horizon) $k\in\mathbb{N}$.
-I.e., the performance estimation problem must be solved for $k=1,2,3,\ldots$.
-This approach faces two main limitations.
-First, the number of variables and constraints in the semidefinite program grows quadratically with the number of iterations $k$, making numerical solutions prohibitive even for moderate values of \(k\).
-Second, results obtained for a fixed iteration count $k$ may provide limited insight, as they do not directly generalize or guarantee algorithmic behavior beyond this fixed horizon.